As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 What does it mean when my dog’s pupils are dilated?

-Dilation and constriction of the pupils are a normal response in a dog’s eyes to allow for more or less light to come into the eye.
+Dilation and constriction of the pupils are normal responses in a dog’s eyes to allow for more or less light to come into the eye.
 They may dilate in response to low light, excitement, fear, pain, stress, or to an abnormality with the eyes, brain, or spinal cord.

 How long does pupil dilation last in dogs?